cloudcomponents/cdk-constructs/README.md

 > A collection of higher-level cdk components: slack-approval-workflow, github-webhook, static-website, ...

-## Packages
+## Components

 This repository is a monorepo managed with [Lerna](https://github.com/lerna/lerna).
-[Several packages](/packages) are published to npm from the same codebase.
+[Several components](/packages) are published to npm from the same codebase.

 | Component                                                  | Description                                                                                                                  |
 | ---------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |